weaviate/weaviate-io/developers/weaviate/configuration/compression/pq-compression.md

 ### 2. Configure PQ

-Specify PQ settings for each collection for which it is to be enabled.

-For additional configuration options, see the [PQ parameters](./pq-compression.md#pq-parameters).
+To configure PQ in a collection, use the [PQ parameters](./pq-compression.md#pq-parameters).

 <Tabs groupId="languages">
   <TabItem value="py" label="Python Client v4">